filipesilva/multi-stage-queue/README.md

 TODO: API denied save in a non-recoverable manner, tricky case

-### Synchronization is hard, how is MQS tested for robustness?
+### Synchronization is hard, how is MSQ tested for robustness?

 TODO: generative tests, previous event tracking